MounicaMannam/CIS641-HW2-mannam/README.md

 - Model building using Machine Learning.
 - Gas detective Sensor system under IOT.

+####Current Project Working on:
+##### Online Bidding System
+The project Online Bidding System is the software developed to simplify the communication process between the Seller and the Buyer.
+The software operators include the admin, the Seller, and the Buyers.
+The seller is responsible for selling a product in the site where other people can buy it based on their winning in the auction.
+This information is stored in the database along with their details.
+The admin can view Customer and Seller details and Auction details Auction winning report, Product details.
+When a person placed a bid on a particular product then he is eligible to place an order for the product when he wins the auction by the end of the date where auction closes.
+The system can thus reduce complexity in maintaining Bidding details and ease the process of Auction for a Product.
+The project is developed on ASP .Net platform and supported by a SQL database to store the user specific details.
+Check out My project page [Online Bidding System](https://mounicamannam.github.io/GVSU-CIS641-ProjTech/)
+## Volunteer Experience:
+#####National Service Scheme (NSS) in Presidency University
+ - Provided presentations about education in rural areas.
+ - Volunteering in blood donation camp.
+Tree Plantation
 #### First python code that i learned in my college:
 ###### Funny
 ```py